jundalisay/sp/content/en/research/descartes/body/part-03.md

 <!-- rarefaction -->

 The small particles of this blood are separated from each other by the decompression in the heart.
-This pushes these membranes forcefully from all sides.
-They easily enter those pores of similar proportions.
-They strike the roots of the small filaments that make up the solid particles.
+- This pushes these membranes forcefully from all sides.

+They easily enter those pores of similar proportions and strike the roots of the small filaments that make up the solid particles.

 These pores contract when the arteries deflate.

-In the process, several blood particles remain caught against the roots of the small filaments of the solid particles that they are nourishing (and several others flow away through the pores that surround them), and in this way they also enter into the composition of the body.
+In the process, several blood particles remain caught against the roots of the small filaments of the solid particles that they are nourishing (and several others flow away through the pores that surround them).

+In this way, they also enter into the composition of the body.

 <!-- But in order to understand this more distinctly, we must bear in mind that  -->